epccs/RPUno/AmpHr/README.md

 ##  /0/charge?

 Report the charge gain since the day-night state machine switched from morning debounce to the day state.
-The charge and discharge values are zeroed at the start of the day as soon as charging is detected.
+The charge and discharge accumulation values are zeroed at the start of the day.

 ```
 /1/charge?
-{"CHRG_mAmSec":"123450","DAY_mSec":"12345"}
+{"CHRG_mAmSec":"123450","ACCUM_mSec":"12345"}
 ```

 ##  /0/discharge?

-Report the charge loss since the day-night state machine switched from morning to day and began charging.
+Report the charge loss since the day-night state machine switched from morning to day.

 ```
 /1/discharge?